Camera Lenses

 Basically, if the focal length is 500mm, the distance between the lens and the focal plane will be 500mm.

-The longer the focal length the more physical length of the simple lens is needed.
+The longer the focal length, the more physical length is needed for the simple lens.
 Making it hard to wield, thus being its biggest weakness if shooting far objects.

 telephoto lens heavy